xwu/xwu-swift-numerics/numeric-protocols.md

 `FixedWidthInteger`][ref 23-1].

 However, there remain some caveats unique to generic programming with numbers.
-Two particular caveats are detailed below, but first we'll review some general advice:
+Two particular caveats are detailed below, but first we'll discuss some general
+advice:

 __Ask whether your algorithm should be generic at all.__
-[Reducing code duplication][ref 23-2] is one motivation that drives users to explore generic solutions.
-However, not all instances of code duplication are best eliminated by the use of generics.
+Code duplication can drive users to explore generic solutions.
+However, not all instances of code duplication are best [eliminated][ref 23-2] by the use of generics.

 Consider an algorithm that can operate on values of type `UInt` or `Double`.
 It may be possible to write a single implementation generic over `Numeric` that is indistinguishable from concrete implementations for any input of type `UInt` or `Double`.
 However, if the algorithm relies on semantics common to `UInt` and `Double` but not guaranteed by `Numeric`, inputs of type `Int8` or `Float` (or of some third-party type) might produce unexpected results.
 In other words, such an implementation can be _syntactically_ valid Swift without truly being generic over `Numeric`.
-The compiler can't detect all invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% coverage without revealing the problem.
+The compiler can't diagnose all invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% coverage without revealing the problem.

 Therefore, consider if a code generation tool such as [Sourcery][ref 23-3] might be the most appropriate solution instead.

 __Make your generic constraints as specific as possible.__
 For example, there are no built-in types that conform to `FloatingPoint` but not `BinaryFloatingPoint`.
 Meanwhile, `FloatingPoint` promises significantly more restricted interfaces for reasons we've discussed above; the protocol doesn't even conform to `ExpressibleByFloatLiteral`.
 With no straightforward way to test that a generic algorithm relies only on the limited semantics of `FloatingPoint`, and no way to profit from that limitation, there's no reason to declare `func f<T: FloatingPoint>(_: T)`.

 __Consider refining standard library protocols with custom protocols in order to benefit from dynamic dispatch.__
-Suppose you extend an existing protocol such as `Numeric` with a method `f()`, then write a faster specialized concrete implementation of `f()` on `Int`:
+Suppose you extend an existing protocol such as `Numeric` with a method `f()`, then write a faster concrete implementation of `f()` on `Int`:

 ```swift
 extension Numeric {